Relintai/pandemonium_engine_docs/about/list_of_features.md

 Warning:

-    `Godot 4.0 will remove VisualScript from core entirely. ( https://godotengine.org/article/godot-4-will-discontinue-visual-scripting )`
+    `Pandemonium 4.0 will remove VisualScript from core entirely. ( https://pandemoniumengine.org/article/pandemonium-4-will-discontinue-visual-scripting )`
-    As a result, creating new projects using visual scripting in Godot is not recommended.
+    As a result, creating new projects using visual scripting in Pandemonium is not recommended.
-    Future Godot 4.x releases may have VisualScript reimplemented as an extension.
+    Future Pandemonium 4.x releases may have VisualScript reimplemented as an extension.

-    While Godot 3.x will keep VisualScript supported, we recommend `trying out GDScript ( toc-learn-scripting-gdscript )` instead, especially if you intend to migrate your project to Godot 4.
+    While Pandemonium 3.x will keep VisualScript supported, we recommend `trying out GDScript ( toc-learn-scripting-gdscript )` instead, especially if you intend to migrate your project to Pandemonium 4.

 Audio
 ^^^^^